mbod/comm2550_F23/syllabus.md

 # Note about learning programming

-One of the aims of this class is to help students begin to develop data analysis and programming skills that they can use as a part of carrying out research.
+-   One of the aims of this class is to help students begin to develop data

+analysis and programming skills that they can use as a part of carrying out research.
 But like learning any new skill, such as a new spoken language, it takes time and can be frustrating at first.
 This course does not require students to have any programming background.
 Realistically it is not possible to become a fully proficient programmer in just one semester.
 However, the lab sessions and assignments are focused on helping you begin this process and to become comfortable with reading, understanding and modifying Python and R code examples that you can find on the web etc.

-## TODO Add note about Generative AI and learning to program
+-   **Using generative AI tools** - We will talk more about the potential benefits and drawbacks of using generative AI tools such as ChatGPT and Copilot to learn programming as the course progresses.
+There is neither a blanket prohibition or full encouragement for the use of these developing tools in this course.
+I will provide more guidance as we go along.

 ---